 After the arrest of former President Mikhail Saakashvili, Georgia holds a vote.

+The incarceration of Georgia’s most prominent opposition politician upon his return from exile on Friday exacerbated the country’s long-running political turmoil.
-Between 2003 until 2013, Saakashvili was the head of Georgia’s major opposition party, the United National Movement (UNM).

-The 53-year-old announced on Friday that he had returned from Ukraine, where he is the chairman of a government reform organization.
+Saakashvili, 53, the founder of Georgia’s biggest opposition party, the United National Movement (UNM), and president from 2003 to 2013, announced Friday that he had secretly returned from Ukraine, where he is the head of a Ukrainian government body tasked with reforming the country.

-Shortly after, the flamboyant pro-Western reformer was arrested for a 2018 in absentia conviction on abuse of office charges.
-He denies culpability and has characterized his six-year sentence as politically motivated.
+The flamboyant pro-Western reformist, who spearheaded the nonviolent “Rose Revolution” in 2003 that deposed Communist-era authorities, was arrested immediately after for a 2018 conviction in absentia on accusations of abuse of office.

+According to Georgia’s rights ombudsperson, he has denied any wrongdoing, decried his six-year prison term as politically motivated, and has gone on hunger strike since his detention.

 His detention will almost probably cause unrest in the small ex-Soviet country, which has been beset by political unrest for years.